Bruce The Elf

 When given the chance to do a self-portrait that is where we find answers to questions we have thought to ask ourselves yet never allow the time to do so.

-When I begin a portrait, I start with the eyes , from there to the nose, back up to the eyebrows, back to the nose then the mouth and ears then chin.
-This is where I start ...that does not mean that you have to do the same...some like to start with the shape of the face..Every square inch on our face tells a tale, what really tells the portrait's story though are the eyes.
-Our wonderful beautiful eyes.. each pair unique.. different!
+When I begin a portrait, I start with the eyes, from there to the nose, back up to the eyebrows, back to the nose then the mouth and ears then chin.
+This is where I start ...that does not mean that you have to do the same...some like to start with the shape of the face.

 I have been painting portraits for many years and have loved all that I have done ...

-The same tecniques apply when drawing and painting animals.
+The same techniques apply when drawing and painting animals.

-In the Portraits on Fabric Class we will be using Angel Paint http://www.angelpaint.com/
+In the Portraits on Fabric workshop we will be using Angel Paint http://www.angelpaint.com/

 Angel paint works wonderful well on fabric, when painting a portrait on fabric I would not use anything else.

-This class is a fantastic way to get to know yourself again and be able to express the inner you .
+This class is a fantastic way to get to know yourself again and be able to express the inner you.
 It is a tremendous way to learn some new techniques and then to act on them with colour.
-If you have a look at Art History portraits of people and animals came in all shapes and sizes...

 6. Vibrant Oil Pastels